RobertPienaar/HT_virus_screening/PoolingScreen/readme.txt

         10. CheckV: v0.9.0
         11. TaxonKit: v0.3.0

+The current version of the script loads two separate conda environments.
+One for Krona and an additional one for CheckV.

 #  Downloading of the NCBI databases for DIAMOND

 #  Use the "virus_hermetia_databasecreationTAXID2022_05_15.sh" to download the full NCBI NR or NT databases and to also extract the sequences for the desired taxa using TaxonKit.